 - Events where skill separation matters — the regrouping guarantees the top players face each other in Stage 2

-Compared to Americano, Beat the Box trades the anything-goes fluidity of a single pool for small competitive pods that funnel into skill-grouped tiers.
+Compared to Americano, Beat the Box trades the anything-goes fluidity of a single pool for small competitive pods that funnel into skill-grouped boxes.
 Compared to Winners Lane, it replaces continuous round-by-round promotion with two clean stages — more predictable but less dynamic.

 Tips for Running Beat the Box Sessions

 - Build hype around the regroup.
 Announce box standings loudly between stages.
-"Fight for the Gold box!" keeps the energy high.
+"Fight for the Gold Box!" keeps the energy high.

 - Keep a visible leaderboard.
 Between stages, display each box's final ranking so players can see who made Gold, Silver, and Bronze before they move courts.